 - THE SLOW & SILKY LOOK - The silky looking water is a result of using a very slow shutter speed.
 Just HOW slow depends on the volume of the water and how fast it is flowing.
 The lighter the volume and the slower the flow, the longer the shutter speed should be to achieve this look.

 - Set the camera on manual (M) and select a slow shutter speed somewhere between 1/5th of a second to 3 full seconds as a starting point.
 Select a small aperture (large f-stop number) such as f22 to avoid over-exposing the image.

 - Take a photo then check the histogram in playback.
 Make sure the graph isn’t going off the chart on the far right side.
 This would indicate there is no detail in the highlight areas; the result is water that looks like a solid white blob.

-- If using Shutter Priority, the camera will select the aperture accordingly.
+- If using Shutter Priority, you'll choose the shutter speed and the camera will select the aperture accordingly.